HunterBowie/PathfindingVisualizer/README.md

 **Phase 1**

-- As a user, I want to be able to add a wall to my graph (arbitary X to Y)
+- As a user, I want to be able to add a Node (of type wall) to my Graph (arbitary X to Y)
-- As a user, I want to be able to view the walls I have added to the graph
+- As a user, I want to be able to view the Nodes (of type wall) I have added to the graph (view Xs in Y)
 - As a user, I want to be able to move the start and end positions
-- As a user, I want to be able to remove all the walls
+- As a user, I want to be able to remove all the Nodes (of type wall)